 Dear [DESIGNATED TRANSMISSION OWNER],

 Pursuant to Section 3.3 of the Southwest Power Pool, Inc. (“SPP”) Membership Agreement and Attachment O, Section VIII, of the SPP Open Access Transmission Tariff (“OATT”), SPP provides this Notification to Construct (“NTC”) directing [DESIGNATED TRANSMISSION OWNER], as the Designated Transmission Owner, to construct the Network Upgrade[s].
+This NTC is Conditioned upon the [Designated Transmission Owner] not ordering materials or beginning construction until:

+(1) the DTO submits a refined project cost estimate (CPE) to SPP staff that has a variance bandwidth of -20% to +20% that does not exceed the Study Estimate variance bandwidth of -30% to +30% as provided for in SPP’s Business Practices; or

+(2) the SPP Board of Directors considers SPP Staff’s re-evaluation of a project that has a refined project cost estimate (CPE) from the DTO that exceeds the Study Estimate variance bandwidth of -30% to +30% as provided for in SPP’s Business Practices.

 On [DATE], the Southwest Power Pool (“SPP”) [Board of Directors approved the Network Upgrade(s) listed below to be constructed] OR [concluded that the Project is required on the [DESIGNATED TRANSMISSION OWNER] system to fulfill Transmission Service Requests as detailed in Aggregate Facility Study SPP-200#-AG#-AFS-##] OR [Insert the appropriate reason to construct the Project if different than listed above].